webplatform/docs/tutorials/20thing_pageflip/index.md

 ==Next Steps==

 [[Image:pf07.jpg|Hrad-flip]]<br/>
- '''The soft page flip in this tutorial becomes even more powerful when paired with other book-like features such as an interactive hard cover'''
+ ''The soft page flip in this tutorial becomes even more powerful when paired with other book-like features such as an interactive hard cover''

 This is only one example of what can be accomplished by utilizing HTML5 features such as the canvas element.
 I recommend you have a look at the more refined book experience, from which this technique is an excerpt, at: [http://www.20thingsilearned.com www.20thingsilearned.com].
 There you will see how the page flips can be applied in a real application and how powerful it becomes when paired with other HTML5 features.

 ==References==

 * [http://developers.whatwg.org/the-canvas-element.html#the-canvas-element Canvas] API specification
 }}
 {{Compatibility_Section
 |Not_required=No